Independent Drivers Guild Driver stands in front of banner

 Custom Collaborative

-Custom Collaborative in New York City is an organization that empowers Black and brown, low-income, and immigrant women who have been excluded from business and the sustainability movement with the tools and platform to lead in the creation of new solutions for the fashion industry and our planet.
-Custom Collaborative launched Fashion That Works Production (FTWP), a worker cooperative that centers marginalized women as learners and leaders.
-Custom Collaborative will be used as a pilot for the fashion industry, expanding the capacity of their visual education platform which includes on-demand and live interactive lessons.
+Custom Collaborative in New York City is an organization that supports workers with the tools and platform to lead in the creation of new solutions for the fashion industry.
+Custom Collaborative launched Fashion That Works Production (FTWP) that will be used as a pilot for the fashion industry, expanding the capacity of their visual education platform which includes on-demand and live interactive lessons.

 People stand among plants, smiling